geerc/www/gkapfham/software.md

 <ul class="fa-ul">

 <li><i class="fa-li fa fa-code fa-lg"></i><a class="major"
-href="https://github.com/gkapfham/seke2015-paper">seke2015-paper</a>: Source code and supporting files for a research paper at SEKE 2015</li>
+href="https://github.com/gkapfham/per2012-paper">per2012-paper</a>: Source code of and supporting files for a research paper in the PER journal</li>

 <li><i class="fa-li fa fa-code fa-lg"></i><a class="major"
+href="https://github.com/gkapfham/seke2015-paper">seke2015-paper</a>: Source code of and supporting files for a research paper at SEKE 2015</li>

+<li><i class="fa-li fa fa-code fa-lg"></i><a class="major"
-href="https://github.com/gkapfham/seke2015-paper">seke2015-tool-paper</a>: Source code and supporting files for a tool paper at SEKE 2015</li>
+href="https://github.com/gkapfham/seke2015-paper">seke2015-tool-paper</a>: Source code of and supporting files for a tool paper at SEKE 2015</li>

 </ul>